SCS-CBU-CED-IAM/freeradius-mobileid/README.md

 ### Subscriber Information

 The actual MCC-MNC (http://www.mcc-mnc.com) information will be returned for authorised customers into `X-MSS-MobileID-MCCMNC` for further parsing.
+This can be used to restrict the countries from where the users are allowed to login from.
+For more details, refer to the optional `ALLOWED_MCC` setting in [sample file](exec-mobileid.properties.sample).

 Example for Switzerland (228) and Swisscom (01)
 ```